whitequark/sublime-ocp-index/README.md

 You need to pass the `-bin-annot` flag to ocamlc/ocamlopt.
 You are probably using a build system, so follow the guide below.

-If you are not using one of the [standard build output folders](https://github.com/OCamlPro/ocp-index/blob/81ad7ac148bab1188bcf401f8cdd3859730f5aa8/src/indexMisc.ml#L102) then the setting `ocamlbuild_dir` can be used to passed the `--build` parameter to `ocp-index`:
+If you are not using one of the [standard build output folders](https://github.com/OCamlPro/ocp-index/blob/81ad7ac148bab1188bcf401f8cdd3859730f5aa8/src/indexMisc.ml#L102) then this setting can be used to passed the `--build` parameter to `ocp-index`:

-    "ocamlbuild_dir": "gen/ml"
+    "sublime_ocp_index_build_dir": "gen/ml"

 This setting can be applied as a user preference or (recommended) in your `.sublime-project` file.